tksgmsy/pxt-BME280_I2C/docs/index.md

 https://www.bosch-sensortec.com/bst/products/all_products/bme280

 Hope you to enjoy your block coding life!
-By the way, this page and cusom package was written by a father of an elementary school boy in Japan for free research on summer vacation. :)
+By the way, this page and cusom package were written by a father of an elementary school boy in Japan for free research on summer vacation. :)